 New users register in the user management portal (access.egi.eu), as described in the previous sections, providing information about their institution, referee and topic of the research for which they would like to use EGI resources.

-New users registration required validation, and this is a manual process that must be performed by either the EGI user support team, in collaboration with the NGI user support representatives.
+New users registration required validation, and this is a manual process that must be performed by either the EGI user community support team, in collaboration with the NGI user support representatives.
 The process of validation filters out users who are not eligible of using the EGI services, and provides an additional level of assurance to the service providers who enable the LTOS VO trusting EGI in authorizing the right users.

 The process for validating a user must be limited to the essential steps to reduce any additional overhead and therefore the resources requested to handle the LTOS community.
 The necessary checks to be implemented are: